amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 It is lucky that ordinary Kannadigas did not fall into this trap as they have been using `iṁ`/`iṁda` as ablative suffixes freely.
 The constructions `attaṇiṁ` and `deseyiṁda` never really caught on.
-That even the grammarians who declared the motto "*prayōgaśaraṇāḥ vaiyākaraṇāḥ*" stumbled in this way is a reminder to us all to think a hundred times before declaring any usage in language as incorrect or ungrammatical.
+That even the grammarians who declared the motto "*prayōgaśaraṇāḥ vaiyākaraṇāḥ*" stumbled in this way, is a reminder to us all to think a hundred times before declaring any usage in language as incorrect or ungrammatical.

 Now that it is clear that the third-person proximal demonstrative pronominal root `im̐`/`ɪ̃` is also used in Kannada as the instrumental/ablative suffix, it is not hard to see that its distal counterpart, the third-person distal demonstrative pronominal root `am̐`/`ə̃`, is also used in Kannada as the accusative suffix.
 This is because the accusative case indicates the target or object of the action indicated by the verb.
-For this a directional sense is need to be added to the root word's semantics to indicate the target or object of the action and the distal demonstrative/directional `am̐`/`ə̃` when added as a suffix is perfectly suited to add that directional semantics.
+For this, a directional sense is need to be added to the root word's semantics to indicate the target or object of the action and the distal demonstrative/directional `am̐`/`ə̃` when added as a suffix is perfectly suited to add that directional semantics.
 I.e., appending the distal demonstrative/directional `am̐`/`ə̃`, makes the base word fragment the target or object of the action;
 thus, achieving the accusative semantics.